 With the help of the telescope named Leviathan, Parsons wanted to observe the nebulae in the catalogues of Charles Messier and John Herschel.[6,7] He discovered that several nebulae had a spiral structure, suggesting ‘dynamical laws’.
 The most notable spiral nebula observed by Parsons was probably Messier 51, on this day also known as the Whirlpool Galaxy, which he resolved into stars.
 Rosse also named the Crab Nebula, based on an earlier drawing made with his older 91 cm telescope in which it resembled a crab.
 A few years later, when the larger telescope was in service, Parsons produced an improved drawing of considerably different appearance, but the original name continued to be used.
 One of the main goals of Parson’s research on nebula was the attempt to resolve the nebular hypothesis.
 William Parsons did not believe that nebulas were truly gaseous.
 Since Lord Rosse – unlike his adversary John Herschel – did not believe in an evolving universe, he sought evidence that the foggy spots from which stars were to develop, according to Herschel, actually consisted of countless small suns.
 He argued that they were made of such an amount of fine stars that most telescopes could not resolve them individually.
 With the Leviathan telescope, Parsons and his technicians claimed to have resolved the Orion nebula into its individual stars.
 However, his primary opponent was John Herschel, who used his own instruments to claim that the Orion nebula was a ‘true’ nebula.

+The nebulae were not the only field of work in which Lord Rosse was active.
+He also devoted considerable energy to studying the temperature of the moon’s surface.
 Lord Rosse’s son published his father’s findings, including the discovery of 226 NGC objects in the publication ‘Observations of Nebulae and Clusters of Stars Made With the Six-foot and Three-foot Reflectors at Birr Castle From the Year 1848 up to the Year 1878‘.
+In addition to his astronomical interests, Rosse served as a Member of Parliament (MP) for King’s County from 1821 to 1834, president of the British Association in 1843–1844, an Irish representative peer after 1845, president of the Royal Society (1848–1854), and chancellor of Trinity College, Dublin (1862–1867).

 References and Further Reading: